d4t4v1z/d3-book/Section-1/Content.md

 # Content of Section 1

-Section 1 covers the Basic of Web Programming, HTML, CSS and D3
+Section 1 covers the Basics of Web Programming, HTML, CSS and D3